-4. Exceptions- A call to the Head of School or Pastoral Lead
+4. Exceptions- A call to a KS Lead, Pastoral Lead or Head of School

-The adult in charge of the classroom to call the HoS or Pastoral Lead for support.
+The adult in charge of the classroom to call the KS Lead, Senior Teacher or Pastoral Lead for support.
+If the situation is serious, the HoS should be called.